 Virtual Routers, Network and Dynamic Interfaces, VLAN, and Ethernet Bundled Interfaces

 VLANs can be configured for each network interface.
-If necessary, both network and VLAN interfaces can be combined to Ethernet bundled interfaces.
+If necessary, both network and VLAN interfaces can be combined with Ethernet bundled interfaces.
 With their specific characteristics, each of these interface types can be assigned to a virtual router.

 |Network Interfaces (eth0, eth1, ...)||Yes|

 Management Interface and Virtual Routers

 Because licenses are bound to the MAC address of the network interface on which the management IP is configured, the management interface must always reside under the control of the default router.